On this page, you will find the answers to some of the most common questions the SAS (Student and Academic Services) department receives.

 No. Once a student withdraws, they are no longer our student and do not have the right to access any of our systems.
 They will lose access to their Courtauld email address from the date their withdrawal is processed on our system.

-When will I find out about my exams and be given an exam timetable?
+51. When will I find out about my exams and be given a timetable of my exams?

 Students will be emailed their exam timetables to their Courtauld email address approximately 4 weeks before their exams.
 If there are delays, students will be informed by the staff member responsible for arranging our exams.
 This would be Rachel Shaw in SAS.